Click here for your downloadable PDF version of The Miles Circuit“Do The Circuit!”

 This circuit is useful to help get the baby lined up correctly, in the Left Occiput Anterior (LOA) position, both before labor begins and when some corrections need to be done during labor.
 I named this circuit after my friend, Megan Miles, a doula and student midwife, who first shared it with me, as I brainstormed ideas to help a client have a successful vbac.
 It has worked so many times both pre-labor and during labor that I now teach it in doula trainings, childbirth classes and share with my clients!

 Prenatally, this position set can help to rotate a baby.
 As a natural method of induction, this can help get things going if baby just needed a gentle nudge of position to set things off.
-In labor, I often suggest this set of positions when labor seems to not be progressing, (i.e., contractions are not getting longer, stronger, and closer together) mom has back labor, or the position is determined to be not LOA, either by vaginal exam or external palation.
+In labor, I often suggest this set of positions when labor seems to not be progressing, (i.e., contractions are not getting longer, stronger, and closer together) when the pregnant person has back labor, or the position is determined to be not LOA, either by vaginal exam or external palpation.
 To the best of my knowledge, this group of positions will not “hurt” a baby that is already lined up correctly.

 Remember, babies are constantly moving around during pregnancy and labor and may be very suggestible to some gentle nudges using this circuit.

 The entire circuit should take 90 minutes from start to finish, and if contractions are present, be done right through the contractions.
-Before starting, mom should empty her bladder and have a nice drink in a sports bottle nearby for hydration.
+Before starting, the pregnant or laboring person should empty their bladder and have a nice drink in a sports bottle nearby for hydration.

 Follow along on this three step circuit:

 Step 1: Open Knee Chest Position